Kimola/kimola-cognitive-api-documentation/README.md

  ### 3.3.
 Getting Pre-Built Model Predictions:

+ This method provides the analysis result of a text block top most matching tag with its probability.

 | Parameter       | Type     | Required?            | Place                  |       Definition                    |
 | -------------   |----------|----------------------|------------------------|-------------------------------------|